russellballestrini/russell.ballestrini.net/content/2018-03-16-fulfilling-childhood-dreams-solar.rst

  </video>
  </center>

 The `Curb <https://www.amazon.com/gp/product/B015IY0Z3E/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B015IY0Z3E&linkCode=as2&tag=russellball03-20&linkId=727da547a2b0a22fa53016191c2cf313>`_ is likely the most accurate home energy monitor on the market.
-The draw back is cost of parts and labor (I used my solar installer's electrician) for a total cost of $800.
+The draw back is the cost of parts and labor; I used my solar installer's electrician and the total cost was $800.

 The competition has less accuracy but I could have likely installed a Sense myself and saved on the labor cost.